PaulCrisan/find-duplicate/README.md

 <br/>

-or if you want to search for multiple files:
+or if you want to search for multiple files (no space between multiple file types):

 ```
-fdup <absolute/path/to/directory/where-duplicate-scss-are> [filetype1, filetype2, etc]
+fdup <absolute/path/to/directory/where-duplicate-scss-are> [filetype1,filetype2,etc]
 ```

 </br>